-Sun-Dorn Holdings Ltd. was recognized and described in Zoning Bylaw 202-1980 as lawfully non-conforming.
-Since then Zoning Bylaw No. 202-1980 was repealed and replaced by the current Zoning Bylaw No. 559-1992.
 The Rural 3 (R-3) zone given by Zoning Bylaw No. 559-1992, states that "a Residential Use shall be limited to one dwelling unit per parcel."
-Therefore, the property is legally non-conforming in terms of density and use.
-The subject property will not increase the number of legally non-conforming uses or the size and scale of legally non-conformance.
+Therefore, the property is legally non-conforming in terms of density.
+The addition (deck extension) will not increase the number of legally non-conforming uses or the size and scale of legally non-conformance.